phil-kahrl/headless-s3-photo-site/README.md

 Error Document as "error.html"

 4. Allow public read access to the bucket you created.
 Grant access to "Everyone" for operation "List".
 5. Create a folder in the bucket to hold your images.
+Click on you newly created bucket and use the "Create Folder" to create a new folder.
 6. Add a bucket policy to allow images to be retrieved from the above folder.
 You do this by adding a "bucket policy" to the AWS bucket.
 The bucket policy will look like: